 A Special Commendation of the EMYA Judging Panel is awarded to a museum, which, in the opinion of the Judges, has made a distinguished achievement in a certain aspect or aspects of its work.
 While there is no fixed number of Special Commendations, very few are awarded and it is a mark of exceptional quality in the work of the museum so awarded.

-The public quality of a museum is not just one thing; it is a series of interlinked characteristics: How well does your museum relate to and serve your public?
+The public quality of a museum is not just one thing; it is the sum of all the elements which serve to enhance the experience of the visitor, from the architecture to the publications in the shop, from the long term displays and exhibitions and the interpretation of objects to the café, from the welcome provided by staff to the educational and events programmes.
+Questions you might ask to think about the public quality of your museum include: How well does your museum relate to and serve your public?
+How does it tell the stories of the collection to a wide range of audiences?
+Is accessibility and diversity build into the exhibitions and long term displays?
+Are people who are economically and educationally disadvantaged made welcome?
 Does it engage in a dialogue with its visitors trying to speak clearly and in terms they would understand?
-Does it provide a quality museum experience for different groups of people?
 Is your museum easy to find and accessible?
-Is it easy to visit for people who include the whole range of abilities and lack of them across society: able-bodied members of the public, hearing-, sight- and mobility-impaired and educationally-disadvantaged citizens?
+Is it easy to visit for people who include the whole range of abilities and lack of them across society?
 Is your museum linguistically accessible – does it use or provide texts in more than one language?
 Does your museum provide information designed to be open to people of many different educational backgrounds and intellectual abilities?
 Does your museum run programmes for different audiences and participant groups?
 Is it parent-and-child friendly?
 Is your museum engaged with its community?
 Does it respond to community concerns?
 Has it outreach programmes not just to schools and university but also to community groups of many different kinds.
 Has it robust educational and other social policies?
 Does your museum play a role in raising awareness within the local community of culture of the municipality, the region?
 Does it stimulate/promote heritage-based activities for local people and people from other regions/countries?
-Does it offer a range of facilities for example adequate toilet facilities including those for mobility impaired visitors?
+Does it offer a range of facilities for example adequate toilet facilities including those for mobility impairments?
 Is there a café?
 (This may not always be essential.)
 The list above is not a list of requirements but an indication of some ways in which your museum might demonstrate its public quality.
 It cannot be seen as a scorecard.
 Your museum may demonstrate its public service in other ways not contained in this list.